Importing into the UK,

 HMRC has provided a detailed GVMS end-to-end guide to help traders use APIs to connect to the platform.
 Through the GVMS API, users can:

-- Create a new Goods Movement Record (GMR)
+Open a new Goods Movement Record for the crossing.

 What do I need for a GVMS import?

-When requesting customs clearance for a GVMS import, you will need the following documents:
+When requesting customs clearance for a GVMS import, please have the following ready:

 - Invoice